Walla Walla, WA

 Open Mic Night

-Marcy’s hosts a monthly open mic highlighting local talent.
-Attendees can settle in to enjoy the performances or step up to share their own.
-Thirsty Thursday brings food and drink specials for everyone.
-Arriving early is recommended to secure seating.
+Marcy’s hosts a community open mic that showcases local talent and welcomes both performers and supportive listeners.
+Food and drink specials will be available, and arriving early can help secure good seating.
 This event is for ages 21 and over, with a two drink minimum.

 Marcy's Bar & Lounge